hack3rs.ca network-security

 when-this-tool-is-a-good-fit

-• +Troubleshoot TLS handshake failures, certificate mismatches, and HTTP application errors.
+• +Troubleshoot TLS handshake failures, certificate errors, and HTTP application response codes.

-• +Reconstruct timelines for suspicious outbound traffic or potential exfiltration attempts.
+• +Reconstruct timelines for suspicious outbound connections and potential data exfiltration attempts.

 when-to-use-another-tool-or-source